 The Chemical Dependency Counseling A.A.S. program has established training partnerships with substance abuse providers within the community such as:

-Chemical Dependency Counseling Certificate
+Services A.A.S. and the Chemical Dependency Counseling A.A.S.

 Eric Carlson, MS, CASAC, LMHC